premavasu23/vasudevan_hudl_qa/README.md

 * Verify if, when entering any combination of invalid username and/or invalid password, the user sees the correct error message

 ## To Run
-1) The tests rely on a `credentials.json` file in the root directory (ommitted for security).
+1) The tests rely on a `credentials.json` file in the root directory.
 The file should be formatted as follows:
     ```
     {
         "corr_email": [VALID EMAIL ADDRESS],